-For your foodie delights, La Bufala is offering up wood-fired pizzas, antipasto, burgers, calzones, pasta, and desserts with vegetarian, vegan, and gluten-free options.
+For your foodie delights, La Bufala is offering up wood-fired pizzas, antipasti, burgers, calzones, pasta, and desserts with vegetarian, vegan, and gluten-free options.
 Blending Italian, Mediterranean, and other European steeped cuisine, its menu options are made using some seriously fresh ingredients.
-This pizzeria uses healthier, unadulterated flour with natural yeast, for their pizza-dough.
+This pizzeria uses healthier, unadulterated flour with natural yeast, for their dough.
 They also serve homemade pasta, grilled fish, and focaccias.
-Their most sought-after pizza, the Capricciosa: San Marzano tomato, fior di latte cheese, double smoked ham, mushroom, artichokes, and olives will leave you contentedly comatose.
+Their most sought-after pizza, the Capricciosa: San Marzano tomato, Fior di latte cheese, double smoked ham, mushroom, artichokes, and olives will leave you contentedly comatose.

 Known for: Capricciosa pizza, Spaghetti Amatriciana and Calzone Bufala

 Address: Shops 17 and 18, 19-33 Kent Rd, Mascot NSW 2020